 Q: What actions do we have to take during Typhoon?

 A: In most cases, employees will be released from duty upon declaration of Tropical Cyclone Condition of Readiness 1 Caution (TCCOR-1C).
-However, employees determined to be “mission essential” by their chain of command may be required to accomplish the mission of their units during TCCOR-1C/E/R. Non-mission essential employees are required to return to their scheduled duty within 2 hours after declaration of Storm Watch (SW) or All Clear (AC).
-However, if SW or AC is called when 3.5 hours or less are remaining on an employee’s work shift, the employee is not required to return to duty until the start of the next work shift, unless otherwise directed.
+However, employees determined to be "mission essential" by their chain of command may be required to accomplish the mission of their units during TCCOR-1C/E/R. Non-mission essential employees are required to return to their scheduled duty within 2 hours after declaration of Storm Watch (SW) or All Clear (AC), unless otherwise directed.
 At the direction of the installation commander, selected facilities may require their employees to report to work in preparation for opening during Tropical Cyclone Condition 1 Recovery (TC-1R), in anticipation of SW or AC.

 Q: Will I be entitled overtime payment for travel time on my non-work day(s) during TAD?